giorgi-g/brayn/README.md

 	> - Run **php artisan migrate" command from terminal
 	> - Run **php artisan serve" command from terminal
 	> - RUn **php artisan receive:token command from termianl to generate new Access Token

+> **TDD Javascript
+>
+	> - Run **npm install on your terminal, wait until the packages will be installed
+	> - Run **npm test for starting a testing environment, at the same time run 'npm run watch' command which will allow you to watch all the javascript/css files under resources/assets folder.
+	> - SPECS **All of the test files for Javascript must be stored under tests/Javascript folder with the extension spec.js.
+Otherwise you can reconfigure package.json 'npm test' command => 'scripts' : { 'test' }.

 	Permissions Documentation